KiotLand/kiot-lexer/README.md

 val lexer = Lexer.simpleWithData({ SimpleData() }) {
 	"\\w+" then { data.words += string() }
 	"\\d+" then { data.numbers += string().toInt() }
-	" " then null // We accept space but do nothing
+	" " then ignore // We accept space but do nothing
 }

 val data = lexer.lex("number 42 is the answer")